“A dozen stylish self-catering apartments and villas high in the lush ‘garden of Tenerife’ hills, providing peace and

 - It's a long way down a steep hill for a swim in the sea - and a heart-pumping climb back!

-- Predominantly geared towards Germans; no English-language TV channels and library books
+- Predominantly geared towards Germans; don't expect English TV channels or novels

-- No restaurant on site and only 1 within walking distance, but breakfast is available in the Vista Paraíso gazebo
+- No restaurant on site and only 1 within walking distance, but fantastic breakfasts in the gazebo

 - Remote; a car is vital to explore the surrounding area